Narrative Story Starters — Answer Key

 D) Hides under a bed

-A hero tries to solve the problem in the story.
-That is what makes the story exciting.
+A hero is brave and works to solve the problem in the story instead of running away or hiding.

 Part B: Fill in the Blank